Ojaaas/IBM-Internship/README.md

 # IBM-Internship
-A series of data analitics I performed on a sample the IBM website's search data.
+A series of data analytics I performed on a sample the IBM website's search data.